 Every bit of work that goes into this gluten free casserole is worth the effort.
 You will be amazed.
 Everyone will be amazed.
 And you’ll be making this dish for Thanksgiving forevermore.

 If you’re looking for another veggie side for Thanksgiving, try these Roasted Shredded Brussles Sprouts from my friend Natalie at Perry’s Plate – they look incredible!
 And don’t forget to serve up a great gluten free dessert like my Gluten Free Fudge Pecan Pie.
 I’ve also put together a lengthy post to give you TONS of options for a complete Thanksgiving Day meal – be sure to check it out!
+If you’re looking for a casserole dish that is paleo, low carb, and has an asian twist to it, try Cotter Crunch’s Drunken Chicken Zoodle Casserole!
+It will definitely impress your guests!

 You can also see the full gluten free green bean casserole recipe on Food Fanatic.
 Enjoy!